1 IN 2

 Palliative treatment

 Palliative treatment helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
-It may help at any stage of advanced cancer.
+It is about living for as long as possible in the most satisfying way you can.

 As well as slowing the spread of cancer, palliative treatment can relieve pain and help manage other symptoms.
 Treatment may include: